savaki/swag/README.md

 func main() {
     // define our endpoints
     //
-    post := endpoint.New("post", "/", echo,
+    post := endpoint.New("post", "/pet", "Add a new pet to the store", endpoint.Handler(handle),
-        endpoint.Summary("Add a new pet to the store"), endpoint.Description("Additional information on adding a pet to the store"), endpoint.Body(Pet{}, "Pet object that needs to be added to the store", true), endpoint.Response(http.StatusOK, Pet{}, "Successfully added pet"),
+        endpoint.Description("Additional information on adding a pet to the store"), endpoint.Body(Pet{}, "Pet object that needs to be added to the store", true), endpoint.Response(http.StatusOK, Pet{}, "Successfully added pet"),
     )
-    get := endpoint.New("get", "/pet/{petId}", echo,
+    get := endpoint.New("get", "/pet/{petId}", "Find pet by ID",
-        endpoint.Summary("Find pet by ID"),
+        endpoint.Handler(handle),
         endpoint.Path("petId", "integer", "ID of pet to return", true), endpoint.Response(http.StatusOK, Pet{}, "successful operation"),
     )